rishabhkabra/personal-website-netlify/content/authors/admin/_index.md

 highlight_name: true
 ---

 I'm a Research Engineer at Google DeepMind where I've been since 2017.
 Recently I also embarked a PhD with Prof. Niloy Mitra in the Smart Geometry Group at University College London.
-I'm interested in vision-language models, scene uncerstanding, object-centric reasoning, and generative models.
+I'm interested in representation learning, scene understanding, object-centric reasoning, and generative models.

 {style="text-align: justify;"}